This document is also available in PDF (441 Kb) [help with PDF files]

 This memorandum has been revised to:

-This memorandum outlines and explains the Canada Border Services Agency (CBSA) requirements and administrative policies regarding the report and control of cargo exported from Canada by air, highway, marine and rail carriers.
-Exporters of goods from Canada should refer to the following CBSA’s publications and guidelines: Memorandum D20-1-1, Exporter Reporting, and the Step-by- Step Guide to Exporting Commercial Goods from Canada.
+This memorandum outlines and explains the Canada Border Services Agency (CBSA) requirements and administrative policies for carriers and customs service providers that export goods from Canada by mail, air, highway, marine and rail.
+Exporters of goods from Canada should refer to Memorandum D20-1-1, Exporter Reporting, and the step by step Guide to Exporting Commercial Goods from Canada.

 Guidelines and General Information

 1. The following definitions apply to this memorandum: